You never fail until you stop trying (Albert Einstein)

 If a student wants to revise for an assessment or exam

-If you click on your child’s Mathematics class below it will take you to a page which shows the objectives with approximate timings for each chapter alongside links to the supporting video tutorials, exam questions and worksheets.
 The timelines are for general guidance only.
 Classes may have more than one teacher who will specialise in an area of Mathematics, which may mean the dates mentioned are adjusted so the topics flow more fluently.
-[Please note that only the Autumn and Spring Terms are shown for Years 7-9 at present]

-It is worth highlighting that many of the topics also cover the required prior knowledge and then progresses to the more difficult concepts within a chapter so it might well be appropriate for students to be selective about which tutorials and questions they tackle.
+It is worth highlighting that a number of the topics include the required prior knowledge and then progress to the more difficult concepts within a chapter so it might well be appropriate for students to be selective about which tutorials and questions they tackle.

 For example, the Foundation GCSE programme revisits topics covered in Years 7-9 in order to ensure students have a strong foundation upon which to build.